 Sustainable Parks, Recreation and Tourism is an interdisciplinary program integrating sustainability with the study of natural, social, management and behavioral sciences related to natural resources recreation and tourism.

-Learn about what CSUS students are doing in their programs.
+Learn what CSUS students are doing in their majors.

 Published on September 8, 2021